Sarcosphaera: Ecology

-Toxicity
+Toxicity and chemistry

-A number of poisonings attributed to this species have been reported from Europe, including one fatal poisoning in the Jura area in 1920, following which a warning was issued not to eat it raw or in salads.
+A number of poisonings attributed to this species have been reported from Europe, including one fatal poisoning in the Jura Mountains in 1920, following which a warning was issued not to eat it.

-The fruit bodies can bioaccumulate the toxic heavy metal arsenic from the soil in the form of the compound methylarsonic acid.
-Although less toxic than arsenic trioxide, it is still relatively dangerous.
-Concentrations over 1000 mg/kg (dry weight) are often reached.
+The fruit bodies can bioaccumulate the toxic heavy metal arsenic from the soil in the form of methylarsonic acid salts.
+Although these compounds are less toxic than arsenic trioxide, they are still relatively dangerous and should never be ingested.
+Concentrations over onr gram per kilogram (dry weight) are often reached.
 As reported in one 2004 publication, a mature specimen collected near the town of Český Šternberk in the Czech Republic was found to have an arsenic content of 7090 mg/kg dry weight, the highest concentration ever reported in a mushroom.
 Typically, the arsenic content of mycorrhizal mushrooms collected from unpolluted areas is lower than 1 mg/kg.
 In a 2007 Turkish study of 23 wild edible mushroom species (collected from areas not known to be polluted), S. coronaria had the highest concentration of arsenic at 8.8 mg/kg dry weight, while the arsenic concentration of the other tested mushrooms ranged from 0.003 mg/kg (in Sarcodon leucopus) to 0.54 mg/kg (in Lactarius salmonicolor).

-Uses

-Although older literature describes it as a good edible species, modern literature does not recommended it for consumption.
-It gives some individuals gastrointestinal discomfort, reputedly similar to poisoning symptoms caused by morels.
-Although the fruit bodies are edible after cooking, they are rarely collected by mushroom pickers, and have no commercial value.